goderich/dissertation/dissertation.md

 ## Grammars {#sec:grammars}

 Several grammars of Atayal have been published, but only on the Squliq and Matu'uwal dialects.
-All but one were authored or co-authored by Lillian M. Huang. @tbl:grammars presents a list of these.
+All but one were authored or co-authored by L. Huang. @tbl:grammars presents a list of these.
 Apart from dedicated grammars, @ogawa1935 also includes a sketch grammar of Atayal.

 : Atayal grammars {#tbl:grammars}